-- After rolling, check that you can lift it without sticking to the counter.
+- After rolling, before putting the filling, check that you can lift it without sticking to the counter.
 If it sticks, dismantle it, put more dry flour and then roll again.

 - It is covered with damp cloth at different stages so as to prevent drying it out.

 - Brushing with milk helps in getting the golden-brown crust.

 - Adjust the quantity of garlic as per your liking.

 - You can avoid spreading Garlic Butter if you do not want.
 In that case, after rolling the dough, grate cheese and fold it.
 Skip cheese if not interested.